![Financial Advisor Headshots: Complete Professional Guide [2026] — Photography Shark](/blog/financial-advisor-headshots-boston-w640.webp)

 How far is the studio from South Shore financial offices?

-The studio at 83 E Water St in Rockland is central to the South Shore — about 15 minutes from Hingham and Norwell, 20 minutes from Quincy, 30 minutes from downtown Boston.
+The studio at 83 E Water Street in Rockland is central to the South Shore — about 15 minutes from Hingham and Norwell, 20 minutes from Quincy, 30 minutes from downtown Boston.
 Free on-site parking.
 Many South Shore advisors find the studio closer and more convenient than going into the city.

 Do you shoot headshots for entire financial advisory teams?